Prerana Shah Singh: Life

-Princess Prerana married Kumar Raj Bahadur Singh on 23 January 2003.
-He is the son of Navaraj Bahadur Singh and Usha Devi.
-The wedding took place at Narayanhity Palace; the bride wore a red sari weaved with gold thread.
+Princess Prerana married Kumar Raj Bahadur Singh on 23 January 2010.
+The wedding took place at Narayanhity Palace; the bride wore a red sari woven with gold thread.

-Princess Prerana and her husband have one son, Parthav Bahadur Singh, born 10 October 2004.

 Abolition of monarchy in Nepal

-The Monarchy in Nepal was abolished in 2008 after the Constituent Assembly election.
+The monarchy in Nepal was abolished in 2008 after the Constituent Assembly election.

 Health

-On 8 April 2017, Princess Prerana, had been hospitalised after suffering a stroke.
+On 8 April 2017, Princess Prerana was hospitalised at the Thapathali-based Norvic International Hospital after suffering a stroke.

-She had been admitted to the Thapathali-based Norvic International Hospital on Saturday morning, confirmed a source on the condition of anonymity.

-“She might need to stay at the hospital quite longer,” the hospital source said, informing that her condition is stable.
+“She might need to stay at the hospital quite longer,” a hospital source said, informing that her condition was stable.

 Consultant neurologist Dr Pankaj Jalan has been attending to the former royal.

 The hospital has been just giving her “a conservative medication” and observing the effects, the source added.

-It has been learned that former King Shah visited his 39-year-old daughter at the Hospital on Friday and Saturday.
+It has been learned that Gyanendra visited his 39-year-old daughter at the Hospital on Friday and Saturday.

 On 20 April 2021 the former king and queen tested positive for COVID-19 on their return from the Maha Kumbh, a religious festival in India attended by millions of Hindu pilgrims.
 The couple and their daughter Prerana Rajya Lakshmi Devi Singh were admitted to the Norvic International Hospital in Kathmandu for treatment.